Matilde Moisant

-Matilde Josephine Moisant (September 13, 1878 - February 5, 1964) was an American pioneer aviator, the second woman in the United States to obtain a pilot's license.
+Matilde Josephine Moisant (September 13, 1878 - February 5, 1964) was an American pioneer aviator who became the second woman in the United States to obtain a pilot's license.

 Early life

 Moisant was born on September 13, 1878, in Earl Park, Indiana, to Médore Moisant and Joséphine Fortier.
 Both parents were French Canadians.
 Her siblings include George, John, Annie M., Alfred Moisant, Louise J. and Eunice Moisant.
 John and Alfred were also aviators.
 In 1880, the family was living in Manteno, Illinois, and her father was working as a farmer.

 Career

 Moisant learned to fly at Alfred's Moisant Aviation School on Long Island, New York.
 On August 13, 1911, a few weeks after her friend Harriet Quimby received her pilot's certificate, Matilde Moisant became the second woman pilot certified by the Aero Club of America.
 She pursued a career in exhibition flying, known as barn storming.
 In September 1911, she flew in the air show at Nassau Boulevard airfield in Garden City, New York and, while competing against Hélène Dutrieu, Moisant broke the women's altitude world record and won the Rodman-Wanamaker trophy by flying to 1200 ft.